 Written by Mami Wakamatsu

-Atami is a hot spring resort in Shizuoka prefecture that also has places to swim and enjoy other activities.
-In this article, we explore how to reach Atami from Tokyo, Osaka and Kyoto - it's only an hour from Tokyo, which makes it a great day trip spot!
+Atami is a hot spring resort area in Shizuoka that also has places to swim and enjoy other activities, making it fun for the summer and year-round.
+In this article, we explore how to reach Atami from Tokyo, Osaka, and Kyoto - it's only an hour from Tokyo, which makes it a great day trip spot!

 What Kind of Place Is Atami?

-Atami is a city in Shizuoka prefecture which is located to the east of Kanagawa prefecture, which itself is adjacent to Tokyo.
-This proximity makes it possible to reach Atami from Tokyo by shinkansen in about an hour - it is an ideal place to take a day trip!
+Atami is a coastal city in Shizuoka Prefecture, located southwest of Tokyo.
+Its proximity to the capital makes it possible to reach Atami from Tokyo by Shinkansen in about an hour - it is an ideal place for those coming from the city to enjoy a day trip or long weekend.

-With the sea spreading out right before your eyes, it isn't hard to see why Atami has been known as a popular resort area and a well-loved hot spring retreat for many, many years.
-Many people visit here on the weekends and during long holidays in Japan.
-In addition to its liberating beach, many hot springs and great accommodation facilities, the relaxed atmosphere of Atami overall is very appealing.
+With the sea spreading out right before your eyes, it isn't hard to see why Atami has been known as a popular resort area and a well-loved hot spring retreat for many years.
+Many people visit here on the weekends and public holidays in Japan.
+In addition to its beaches, many natural hot springs, and great accommodations, the relaxed atmosphere of Atami overall is very appealing.

 How to Reach Atami

-The gateway to Atami is JR Atami Station.
-Atami Station can be easily accessed from Tokyo via Tokaido shinkansen traveling in the Kansai direction, as well as by local trains on the Tokaido line or by any of the three Ito train lines.
+The main station in Atami is JR Atami Station.
+Atami Station can be easily accessed from Tokyo via Tokaido Shinkansen traveling towards Kyoto or Osaka in the Kansai direction, as well as by local trains on the Tokaido line, or by any of the three Ito train lines.

 How To Get To Atami From Tokyo

-Although it may seem expensive to use a shinkansen or express train or bullet train, some of the Tokaido lines, which are regular trains used by commuters and the like, can be packed with people, and you may find yourself standing up the entire length of your trip if you aren't careful.
-It is for this reason that we strongly recommend taking either to those who would like to leisurely travel, those with a lot of luggage, or those traveling with small children.
+Although it may seem expensive to use a Shinkansen or express train, some of the Tokaido lines, which are regular trains used by commuters, will be packed with people, and you may find yourself standing up the entire length of your trip if you aren't careful.
+We strongly recommend taking either to those who would like to leisurely travel, those with a lot of luggage, or those traveling with small children.

 There are also highway buses available, so it is possible to choose the best route that suits your budget and your preferred means of transportation too.

-The absolute fastest route from Tokyo to Atami is by shinkansen.
+The absolute fastest route from Tokyo to Atami is by Shinkansen.
 From Tokyo Station, if you take the Tokaido Shinkansen Kodama train, you will reach Atami Station in about 50 minutes.
-A one-way ticket costs 4000 yen.
+A one-way ticket costs 4,470 yen.
 If you'd like to learn more about purchasing shinkansen tickets, please take a look at Fast, Clean, And Punctual: How To Buy Shinkansen Tickets.

 By Limited Express Train

 You can also reach Atami by taking the JR Odoriko or Super Odoriko limited express trains.
 There are two routes that these trains take: one route travels from Tokyo Station to Atami Station, while the other travels via Shinjuku Station to Ikebukuro Station and on to Atami Station.
-There is only one round trip route from Ikebukuro to Atami per day, so if you are using this route, please be careful.
+The number of trains and times may be limited, though, so be sure to check a schedule before booking.

-From Tokyo, Shinjuku, or Ikebukuro Stations to Atami Station it takes about an hour and 30 minutes and will cost 4000 yen one way.
+From Tokyo, Shinjuku, or Ikebukuro stations to Atami Station, it takes about an hour and 30 minutes and will cost around 3,660 yen one way.